-Let’s first look at what these terms mean.
+Let’s first examine what these terms suggest.

 Table of ContentsShow